rishabhkanojiya/MultiDocker-react-fibo/README.md

 > A project that runs a Node server and a create-react-app app via two separate containers, using Docker Compose on AWS Elastic Beanstalk.

+This app is just to study :
+- Multi container deployment using Docker
+- Continuous integration using Travis CI
+- AWS services like Elastic Beanstalk, ElastiCache, RDS

 ## App